MarcinGruchala/compass/README.md

 # Compass

-Android recruitment task for Netguru.
 Native Android application that allows users to set a destination and shows direction and distance to it.

 # Demo